Voces inocentes: Reception

+Critical response

 This film received favorable reviews from film critics.
 Based on 51 reviews collected by review aggregate site Rotten Tomatoes, the film scored a 73% "Fresh" approval rating, with an average rating of 6.8/10.
 The site's critical consensus is, "Innocent Voices is a passionately told dramatization of an ugly issue of war -- its impact on children."
 Metacritic, another review aggregator which assigns a weighted mean rating out of 100 to reviews from mainstream critics, calculated an average score of 66, based on 24 reviews, which indicates "generally favorable reviews".

 Roger Ebert of Chicago Sun-Times gave this film 3 out of 4 stars, saying that this film is "Effective without being overwhelming."

 Claudia Puig of USA Today gave this film 3 and a half stars out of 4, calling it "a deeply moving and powerful film."

 On the negative side, Steven Rea of The Philadelphia Inquirer gave this film a score of 2.5/4, saying that "it's a harrowing tale, but one that gets phonied up with unnecessary slo-mos, manipulative soundtrack cues, and unrestrained thespianism."

-Critique

-One of the biggest critiques of the film was the characters not speaking in Salvadoran accents or Caliche.
-The people of El Salvador, for the most part speak in voseo, which was non-existent in the film.

-Awards
+Awards and nominations

 This film was Mexico's submission for Best Foreign Language Film at the 77th Academy Awards, but failed to be shortlisted by the Academy.